 - 7 The JVA mirrors some of the terms of the CFA.
-It also provides that: - (a) the joint venture in Singapore would be operational for only 10 years, unless extended by agreement (Art 4 of the JVA);12 and - (b) the parties may at any time agree to terminate the JVA and dissolve the Singapore joint venture, or either party may have the right to do so by giving one month's written notice to the other if any specified events should arise (Art 15 of the JVA).13 from Zhejiang and one from Moveon.18 All important decisions relating to the Company (as set out in cl 10.7 of the CFA and Art 7.4 of the JVA) were to be determined by the majority of the board.19 In other words, Moveon did not have any veto power with respect to any board decisions.
+It also provides that: - (a) the joint venture in Singapore would be operational for only 10 years, unless extended by agreement (Art 4 of the JVA); and - (b) the parties may at any time agree to terminate the JVA and dissolve the Singapore joint venture, or either party may have the right to do so by giving one month's written notice to the other if any specified events should arise (Art 15 of the JVA). - 8 On 14 January 2022, the Defendant was incorporated as agreed under cl 3.1 of the CFA.
+Pursuant to cl 10 of the CFA, and Art 7.1 of the JVA, Zhejiang controlled the board of the Company, which comprised two nominees from Zhejiang and one from Moveon.
+All important decisions relating to the Company (as set out in cl 10.7 of the CFA and Art 7.4 of the JVA) were to be determined by the majority of the board.
+In other words, Moveon did not have any veto power with respect to any board decisions.